-Nina Atwood is a licensed psychotherapist and executive coach, and an award-winning Master Chair for Vistage, a worldwide organization for CEOs and executives.
+Nina Atwood is a licensed psychotherapist and an award-winning executive coach.
 A published self-help author for the past 24 years, Nina recently turned her pen to fiction.
-Unlikely Return is her first novel, soon to be followed by more.
+Unlikely Return is her first novel, Free Fall her second, soon to be followed by more.
+Nina lives in Dallas, Texas, with her husband and two adorable fur babies.

 Hello.
 Pull up a chair, pour a cup of coffee, or tea, and let’s chat.
 Don’t worry—I’ll create the questions for you.